Subscribe to the Mineways mailing list - it's for only important announcements, such as new version releases.

 - My even more modest Sculpteo shop shows a few test models.
 I'm extremely impressed by Sculpteo's website and technologies.
 Prices are a bit higher than Shapeways, but they work with the "Export lesser blocks" option extremely well.

-- Cambridge Science Festival: things made at the carnival are here on the Shapeways site.
+- Things made at the Cambridge Science Festival and by Parts & Crafts workshop participants are here on the Shapeways site.

 - Our world's homepage